laravel/slack-notification-channel/UPGRADE.md

 PR: https://github.com/laravel/slack-notification-channel/pull/64

-Slack Notifications Channels 3.0 introduces a brand new way of writing Slack Notifications via the BlockKit API.
+Slack Notifications Channels 3.0 introduces a brand new way of writing Slack Notifications via the Slack BlockKit API.
 Previous forms of Slack notifications are still supported; however, to upgrade to the BlockKit API, you are free to [consult the Laravel documentation](https://laravel.com/docs/10.x/notifications#slack-notifications) and rewrite your notifications in the new format.